JuliaLang/www.julialang.org/downloads/platform.md

 ## Windows

-Julia is available for both 32-bit and 64-bit Windows since XP SP2.
+Julia is available for Windows 7 and later, both 32 bit and 64 bit.

 1. Download the Windows julia.exe installer for your platform.
 32-bit julia works on both x86 and x86_64.
 64-bit julia will only run on 64-bit Windows (x86_64).
 2. Run the downloaded program to extract julia